| Hiking and Backpacking Sites

 designation for the Gallatin mountain range in SW Montana.

-Hiking Club While ostensibly a club
+Smoky Mountains Hiking Club While ostensibly a club

 devoted to hiking, in fact, the wilderness advocacy of this

 group has been critical in preventing further deterioration

 of this country's most popular National Park.
-In addition, they are responsible
+In addition,

-local scale, protecting land the American Way: buying it.
-We
+does on a local scale, protecting land the American Way:

-this, but it is better than losing these places
+resorting to this, but it is better than losing these places